 - Please submit your complete Application for a Liquor Special Event Permit 60 days prior to your event.
 You are welcome to submit it even earlier if you like.

-- The Deputy City Clerk may not provide you legal advice regarding your application.
+- The City Clerk's staff may not provide you legal advice regarding your application.

-- A representative of the organization is required to attend the hearing when scheduled in order to respond to any questions the Authority may have regarding the event, the layout, and liquor service management and logistics.
-The Deputy City Clerk will notify the applicant of the hearing date once it is scheduled.
+- A representative of the organization may be required to attend a hearing and respond to any questions the Authority may have regarding the event, the layout, and liquor service management and logistics.
+The Deputy City Clerk will notify the applicant of the hearing date.

-- The Local Licensing Authority meetings are at 10:00 a.m. in Courtroom A of the Safety & Justice Center, 225 Kimbark St., Longmont.
+- The Local Licensing Authority meetings are at 2:00 p.m. on the third Thursday of the month in Courtroom A of the Safety & Justice Center, 225 Kimbark St., Longmont, unless otherwise scheduled.